PinataMostGrim/archive-files/README.md

 - `timestamp` specifies that a timestamp should be applied as a suffix to the archive
 - `compress_level` specifies the compression value used.
 Values must be in the range from 0-9.
 - `cleanup` specifies the intermediate archive should be removed on completion, if encryption or file relocation is enabled.
+- `follow_symlinks` specifies whether symbolic links should be followed when archiving.
+Default is `false`.

 ### Requirements